 Simple English definitions for legal terms

-Read a random definition: corporate veil
+Read a random definition: declaration of estimated tax

 Convertible debt is a type of loan that can be converted into stock in the company that issued the loan.
 It is a way for companies to raise money without giving up ownership or control.
 A security is something that shows ownership or a creditor relationship with a company or government.
 It can be a stock, bond, or other type of investment.
 Securities have value based on the financial condition and prospects of the company or government that issued them, and their market price depends on how much people are willing to pay for them.